django-cms/django-cms/docs/introduction/02-templates_placeholders.rst

 You'll find the site's templates in ``mysite/templates``.

-If you didn't change the automatically-created home page's template, it's ``fullwidth.html``, the first one listed in the project's ``settings.py`` ``CMS_TEMPLATES`` tuple:
+By default, pages in your site will use the ``fullwidth.html`` template, the first one listed in the project's ``settings.py`` ``CMS_TEMPLATES`` tuple:

 ..  code-block:: python